Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 That was a brilliant quote.

-Life life finds a way, guys.
+Life finds a way, guys.

-Life life seems to be changing.
+Life seems to be changing.

-So the Labour conference next week's gonna be very important because if Burnham comes up there and just gets the if you haven't seen Dark and Hour, but if he gets the dab on the head of the napkin, it you know, if he gets the the vote of the people, you it'll become clear at the conference whether they're for him or not.
+You haven't seen Dark in an hour, but if he gets the dab on the head of the napkin, if he gets the vote of the people, it will become clear at the conference whether they're for him or not.

 But can he win a by-election?